kevin-wangg/interpreter/README.md

+# Monkey Programming Language Interpreter

-# Interpeter for the Monkey programming language
+A simple interpreter for the Monkey programming language, built in Rust.

+This project is based on the book ["Writing An Interpreter In Go"](https://interpreterbook.com/) by Thorsten Ball, adapted to Rust.